Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Inventor of the GTO.
 Father of the DeLorean.
 Lover.
 Huckster.
 Genius.

 John DeLorean was a 6′ 4″ automotive superstar.
+The tall, good-looking guy had it all — wealth, fame, style, success, a fashion-model wife.
 Father of the GTO, brain behind the Firebird, instigator of the Grand Prix, and eponymous founder of the DeLorean Motor Company.
 Shaggy hair—dyed jet black—thick sideburns, Italian suits, and shirts unbuttoned to the navel.
 He wore gold chains and had a garage stacked deep with foreign sports cars.

 A Detroit native, DeLorean started in the business with Packard but soon moved to General Motors where he ultimately ran the Pontiac and Chevrolet divisions and is best remembered for starting the Muscle Car era by putting a big engine into a Pontiac Tempest and renaming it the GTO.